havensmithou/Team-6-Fall2021/README.md

 9.A feature that allows the user to chose an age range for the letter game

 10.A feature that allows users to choose level of difficulty

+11.A feature that allows different games options for different settings (classroom/social setting)